Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Conclusion

 \section{Conclusion}

-In this work, we developed a bilayer extension of planar cavity magnonics starting from the single-film scattering theory of Cao \textit{et al.} and established a full bilayer cavity-scattering theory in the macrospin limit $J=0$.
-We showed that this theory is a controlled extension of the original one-film framework by verifying the exact zero-gap half-thickness consistency limit.
-Within this validated bilayer model, we found that the symmetric bilayer exhibits geometry-controlled bright-channel enhancement: antinode-compatible placements recover a $\sqrt{2}$-type enhancement relative to the one-film thickness-$d$ benchmark, whereas node-compatible placements suppress the coupling.
-We also showed that controlled asymmetry activates an additional weak branch that is dark in the perfectly symmetric limit, while a substantial bright splitting can still be retained over a broad parameter window.

-We then extended the bilayer picture into the exchange regime through a reduced $J\neq 0$ multimode theory, in which each odd standing-spin-wave family forms its own bilayer bright and dark channels.
-The resulting reduced spectra and family-resolved parameter maps indicate that exchange-driven bilayer magnon-polaritons provide a richer setting for collective-mode engineering than the macrospin case alone.
-Overall, the present work identifies bilayer planar cavities as a useful platform for geometry-controlled bright enhancement, weak dark-channel activation, and family-resolved standing-spin-wave hybridization.
-A natural next step is the construction of the full exact exchange-sector bilayer scattering solver, which would place the standing-spin-wave results on the same fully rigorous footing as the validated macrospin theory.
+We have developed a double layer planar-cavity scattering theory in the macrospin limit ($J=0$), systematically extending the single-film framework of Cao \textit{et al.}~\cite{Cao2015ExchangeMagnonPolaritons}.
+By verifying the exact zero-gap half-thickness limit, we established this model as a controlled and mathematically consistent extension.
+Within this validated framework, we demonstrated that the symmetric double layer exhibits geometry-controlled bright-channel enhancement, where antinode-compatible placements achieve a $\sqrt{2}$-type enhancement relative to the single-film benchmark, while node-compatible placements strongly suppress the coupling.
+Furthermore, we showed that introducing a controlled field asymmetry activates a symmetry-protected dark state, generating an additional resonance branch without destroying the primary bright anticrossings.
+We then extended this picture into the exchange-driven regime ($J\neq 0$) via a reduced multimode theory, revealing that each odd standing-spin-wave family forms its own double layer bright and dark channels.
+The resulting spectra indicate that exchange-driven magnon-polaritons provide a significantly richer setting for collective-mode engineering than the macrospin case alone.
+Ultimately, this work establishes double layer planar cavities as a versatile architecture for geometry-controlled bright enhancement, weak dark-channel activation, and family-resolved standing-spin-wave hybridization.